anikm1987/django-rest-api-accelerator/README.md

 Quick Start
 ----------
-You can create your own repository by selecting this repository as template repository.
+You can create your own repository by forking this repository.
 Made neccessary changes according to your project name for below comand

 1. Clone the repo